stephengold/Wes/README.md

 dependency on the Wes library.
 The build tools should automatically resolve the remaining dependencies automatically.

-Because Wes is not on JCenter yet, you have to explicitly specify the repository location:
+Because Wes is not on JCenter, you have to explicitly specify the repository location:

     repositories {